 In the spirit of the Sanctuary, Moo’s Corner will be host each Thursday from 12pm to 1pm to the Downeast 12-Step Bereavement Support Group, based on the Fellowship of the Spirit 12-Step Program.
 While this is a ZOOM meeting at this time, we welcome you to physically join from Moo’s Corner with your own device.
 ZOOM connection information may be found in the Meeting Format link here.

-The group’s primary purpose is to provide a way for interested people to study a 12-Step program and gain a new relationship with their experience of the loss of a loved one.
+Our primary purpose is to provide a way for interested people to explore and support their study of a 12-Step program and gain a new relationship with their experience of the loss of a loved one.

 In this meeting, we take turns reading a short, relevant passage.
 After we have finished the reading for the day, each person can share their experience, strength and hope about what we read, or discuss passages that were meaningful to them.